Welcome to Forest View

 Forest View is an enchanting place, carved from years of research into best practice in residential care for children.
 The nature-inspired interiors, play areas, sensory gardens and adjacent therapeutic primary school have been developed around therapeutic, trauma-informed practice.
 Children are safe here, they are surrounded by warm, friendly adults who are a constant source of love and support.
-Our ethos is to have lots of fun, to be silly, laugh, dance and play.
+Our ethos is to have lots of fun, to laugh, dance and play.

 Inside Forest View House the interior is organic is style, drawing in nature to help children feel grounded.
 The glass entrance has been designed to let the outdoor nature scene flow through within the house.
 Across all the rooms there are splashes of joyful colour, children’s paintings on display, toys, reading books, arts and crafts, and games.

 All rooms from the cosy living room with it’s comforting throws, toy boxes and photos that adorn the walls, to the kitchen and dining room, are warm, welcoming and modern.
 Children are encouraged to bring their own style and character to their bedrooms in order to create a safe, comforting haven to relax.
 The house also has a sensory room which helps children to regulate at times when they may need.
 This has an array of tactile, sensory equipment including weighted blankets to help children feel safe, vibrating comfort cushions and even an interactive wall made of colourful Lego.